 Which brings us to the Olympus versus Panasonic choice.
 Once you figure out which generation and which type, you're then faced with choosing between two manufacturers.
 Simple answer?
 For a majority of folk, it probably doesn't make a difference.

 But there are differences that you should note and be aware of.

 - Olympus.
 Uses sensor-based stabilization, though it varies in ability amongst the different models; Panasonic lenses on Olympus bodies can be stabilized at the lens or the sensor.
-Olympus has used sensors from other vendors than Panasonic (Sony sensor in some of the third generation), and there seemed to be a small benefit in doing so (for stills), though this is no longer really the case in the latest models.
+Olympus has used sensors from other vendors than Panasonic (Sony sensor in many of the latest models), and there seemed to be a small benefit in doing so (for stills), though this is no longer really the case in the latest models.
 While Olympus cameras do video, overall video quality can be a bit lower than the equivalent Panasonic model, though this has narrowed with each generation (the GH4 being a big exception: it does video better than most cameras).
 Olympus has a better dealer presence in the US than Panasonic, but not excessively so.

 I personally don't find any of the Olympus/Panasonic differences to be big enough to sway my choice more than my overall reaction to handling and using the camera while taking photographs.
 The Olympus menu system can look like a cluttered mess to newcomers, though it allows a high degree of customization of how the body works, for example.
 I happen to like customization and will tolerate complexity to get it, but not everyone has that same reaction.

 Lenses are m4/3's strong point.
 We've not only got more lenses for the m4/3 system than any other mirrorless system, we have some exceptionally good choices.
 There really isn't a poor choice in the bunch (though there are some lenses that are just "good").

 One thing that's especially welcome is that we have a full range of primes and we have a full range of zooms, not just a couple of zooms with a prime or two.